Meera Bhardwaj:

 HUNTING FOR DEER

 With the conflict raging in south interior districts of Karnataka compared to central districts or coastal districts, human loss too has been acute which has aggravated the situation especially in Chamarajanagar and Kodagu districts.
-Apart from this, frontline forest staff of Karnataka too have borne the brunt of rising human-wildlife conflict with many personnel sustaining injuries as also dying in the line of duty.
+Apart from this, frontline forest staff of Karnataka too have borne the brunt of rising human-wildlife conflict with a few personnel sustaining injuries as also dying in the line of duty.

 TOTAL WILDLIFE DEATHS/CAPTURES